Counter Apologetics:

 as weird as it is, there are subcategories of deism that combine pantheism and panentheism, namely pandeism and panendeism. as far as how that works, say for pandesim, how a conscious, creative force creates the universe by becoming it, and, in the process, becomes unconscious and unresponsive, a pantheistic god, is beyond me. people believe some really, really weird stuff.

 politas wrote:I'd really like to hear you guys deconstruct Gödel's ontological proof.
 Explain what it says and why it's not compelling.
-I mean, there are a few things I use to argue against the general ontological argument as William Lane Craig puts it:
+I mean, there are a few things I use to argue against the general ontological argument as William Lane Craig puts it:1.
+It is possible that a maximally great being exists.

 2. If it is possible that a maximally great being exists, then a maximally great being exists in some possible world.